CIDARLAB/3DuF/README.md

 - Settings panels show a selectable netlist **ID** for matching objects back to Parchmint / Neptune JSON.
 - Floating settings panels drag from the heading bar only so parameter text stays selectable.
 - Parameter units (µm, °, …) render beside the value field instead of as a crowded text-field suffix.
+- **Reset** on an imported component or connection restores that object's uploaded JSON parameters (not factory defaults).
+Hand-placed objects still reset to library defaults.
+Position / path geometry is left unchanged.

 ## Usage